mKeertika/keertika-m-practice/review_comments_by_sang.md

   are using ArrayList not array

 ## April 18th (Tuesday morning)
-- no "sba_exercise" work is checked in yet-it was there but with map_exercise1, But I renamed it as sba_exercise
+- no "exercise_sba_hashmap" work is checked in yet-it was there but with map_exercise1, But I renamed it as exercise_sba_hashmap